 Zoanthids

-Zoanthids are a soft coral variety that is very easy to grow and only requires a moderate water flow.
-They come in a wide variety of colors and patterns, some of which are incredibly expensive.
+Easy to grow with moderate water flow, they come in various colors and patterns, some of which are incredibly expensive.
 They are considered easy to moderate-level coral to take care of.

 Mushroom Corals

-Mushroom Corals are a very popular type of coral for aquarium hobbyists.
+A great choice for a beginner, these corals are a very popular type for aquarium hobbyists.
 They are easy to frag and come in a variety of colors, including green and orange.
-They are a great choice for a beginner who has little experience fragging coral.
-But, if you aren’t careful, they can grow out of control.

 Toadstool Leather Coral

-The Toadstool Leather Coral is a very species of coral that can grow up to 2 feet in length.
-But they are very easy to take care of and prevent rapid overgrowth.
-They usually come in green, brown, or yellow, with tentacles of different lengths.
+A large species that can grow up to 2 feet but is easy to manage. hey usually come in green, brown, or yellow, with tentacles of different lengths.
 These corals do best in a tank with moderate to high water flow.

 Green Star Polyps

-The Green Star Polyp is a fast-growing soft coral that can prove troublesome or exciting depending on the hobbyist.
-They do best on a rock island that can help prevent them from overgrowing and taking over your tank.
-They are beautifully green in color and are native to the Indo-Pacific.
+Fast-growing and beautifully green, they’re native to the Indo-Pacific.
+These corals prove troublesome or exciting depending on the hobbyist.
+They do best on a rock island that can help prevent them from overgrowing and taking over the tank.

 Pulsing Xenia

+Known for their pulsating polyps, they add movement to your tank.
 The Pulsing Xenia is easy coral to keep that candy situated in the bottom, metal, or top of the tank.
 They are originally found throughout the Indo-Pacific, including around Fiji, Australia, and the Solomon Islands.
 They are the second most popular soft coral type to keep in an aquarium.
 They are usually pink to purple in color.
-They are known for the way they pulsate their polyps, at least for a time, and can help create movement in your tank.

 FAQs